Edit on GitHub

 Live metrics and plots

 You can send live experiments to DVC Studio, which will show intermediate results for metrics and plots in any running experiments.
-To start sharing live metrics to DVC Studio, get your Studio token and save it in your dvc config or DVC_STUDIO_TOKEN environment variable.
-For example, to set it globally for all of a user's projects:
+To start sharing live metrics to DVC Studio, set your access token.

 While the experiment runs, you will see live updates like this in DVC Studio (and so will anyone else with access to the project):